Colorado River Timeline

 Boulder Canyon Project Act

-Boulder Canyon Project Act ratified the 1922 Compact and authorized the construction of the Hoover Dam and lower basin irrigation facilities.
+Boulder Canyon Project Act ratified the 1922 Compact and authorized the construction of the Hoover Dam and Lower Basin irrigation facilities.
 California was apportioned 4.4 million acre-feet of water per year; Arizona 2.8 million acre-feet; Nevada 300,000 acre-feet.
 The dam was officially dedicated Sept.
 30, 1935, and later renamed Hoover Dam in 1947 after President Herbert Hoover.
 Photo credit Ansel Adams, Our Documents

 • 1935